filip-szczepankiewicz/fwf_seq_resources/README.md

 Please contact Weiguo Zhang (weiguo.zhang@united-imaging.com).

 **Bruker**
-An implementation by Daniel Topgaard at Lund University is available [here](https://github.com/filip-szczepankiewicz/md-dmri/tree/master/acq/bruker).
+An implementation for TopSpin, by Daniel Topgaard at Lund University, is available [here](https://github.com/filip-szczepankiewicz/md-dmri/tree/master/acq/bruker).
-An implementation by Mathew Budde at Medical College of Wisconsin is available [here](https://osf.io/4nkg3/).
+An implementation for ParaVision, by Mathew Budde at Medical College of Wisconsin, is available [here](https://osf.io/4nkg3/).
 <br/><br/>

 ### Installing the sequence